zoogie/Frogminer/readme.txt

 Thanks:
 Martin Korth (nocash) - location hints for flipnote privkeys, no$gba, excellent Gbatek docs.
 I could go on.
 Shutterbug2000 - ugopwn exploit. brilliant stuff!
 Fincs and Wintermute - Flipnote Lenny, a revised version of ugopwn.
 This is the version I ported.
-Very clean, elegant work which made it a more managable task for me. zacchi4k and Chromaryu - for tools assistance, thanks a bunch!
+Very clean, elegant work which made it a more manageable task for me. zacchi4k and Chromaryu - for tools assistance, thanks a bunch!
 All my peeps on the Nintendo Homebrew Discord and GBAtemp for constant support of seedminer and its users!